gawatu/windowsserverdocs/WindowsServerDocs/administration/system-insights/system-insights-management.md

 >[Because the default capabilities analyze daily data, it's recommended to use daily schedules for these capabilities.
 [Learn more about the default capabilities.](system-insights-capabilities.md)]

 ### Setting remediation actions
-System Insights enables you to use custom remediation scripts to automatically react to and remediate any issue detected by each capability.
-Every capability outputs a prediction status, and you can configure a script for each prediction status.
+System Insights enables you to configure custom remediation scripts to automatically react to and remediate any issue detected by each capability.
+For each capability, you can configure a custom PowerShell script for each prediction status.
 Once a capability returns a prediction status, System Insights automatically invokes the associated script to help address the issue reported by the capability, allowing administrators to take corrective action automatically, rather than requiring manual intervention.

 The diagram below provides examples of sample remediation scripts for the total storage consumption forecasting capability, which helps you understand when your data will exceed your available disk space: